suncoast-devs/handbook/lessons/misc-quick-reference/basic-git-merge.md

 ## Step 3: Let's check your work

-This is where you would run your tests, inspect the UI, make sure everything that the A branch is supposed to do still works with the latest work from B
+This is where you would run your tests, inspect the UI, make sure everything that the A branch is supposed to do still works with the latest work from B.

 ## Step 4: Merge your work into "B" to share it with the world